UTS-eResearch/hpc_examples/mpi/README.md

     $ mpif90 primes_mpi.f90 -o primes_mpi -lmpi

-To run an MPI program we need to use `mpiexec`.
+To run an MPI program we then need to use `mpiexec` to run our program in the PBS submission script.

-    $ mpiexec -np 4 ./primes_mpi

 Submit as a PBS job.
 There are two job submission script examples.